 Thursday, July 31, 2008

-Six months ago my boss passed by my desk and asked if I would host a show for the upcoming Australian "Project Hope" series which will air in around 3-5 months time.
-The show is called "My Story: His Story" and it's a 13-part series which will be shown on Hope Channel - a family friendly television network that spans the globe (so if you have a satellite you'll be able to see it).
+Six months ago my boss passed by my desk and asked if I would host a show for the upcoming Australian Project Hope series which would air in around 3-5 months time.
+The show was "My Story: His Story" and it's a 13-part series which will be shown on Hope Channel - a family friendly television network that spans the globe (so if you have a satellite or Foxtel you'll be able to see it).

 It's not overwhelming at all to know that Hope Channel is aired in over 13 countries (including Aruba, Australia, Brazil, Canada, Norway, Nigeria, Philippines, Russia, and United States of America) while negotiations are under way for it to be free to air in the US (apparently it's quite popular over there).

-So, what is it that I can enlighten you about being on 'tv'?
+So, what is it that I can enlighten you about being on TV?
 Perhaps I should go through it all blow by blow...

 Friday, July 04, 2008